NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 Wayne WSS30Vn Basement Backup Sump Pump on a white background

-For wet areas that experience regular flooding and power outages, you need a powerful sump pump that will keep your basement dry whether there’s power or not.
-This combination sump pump comes equipped with a ½-hp motor capable of pumping out up to 5,100 GPH when the power is on and up to 2,700 GPH when it isn’t.
-Operating off of a 75-amp hour battery, this submersible sump pump will continue operating for hours after the power goes out.
+For moisture-prone areas that experience regular flooding and power outages, you need a powerful sump pump that will keep your basement dry—even when the power’s out.
+This combination sump pump comes equipped with a ½ hp motor capable of pumping out up to 5,100 GPH when the power is on and up to 2,700 GPH when it isn’t.
+Operating off of a 75-amp hour backup battery, this submersible sump pump will continue operating for hours after the power goes out.

 This basement sump pump conveniently switches over to battery power during outages, preventing delays in pumping.
-Among the top-rated water pumps out there, this basement or crawl space sump pump will work in basins 16 inches in diameter and larger.
-A waterproof case with digital display protects the battery (which can be purchased separately).
+Among the top-rated water pumps out there, this basement and crawl space sump pump will work in basins 16 inches in diameter and larger.

 Get the Wayne WSS30Vn sump pump at Amazon, The Home Depot, or Northern Tool + Equipment.